How much can I remortgage my house for and what is the cost?

 • It pays to seek the advice of an independent mortgage adviser who can secure the best remortgage deal for you.

-• If you don't know a mortgage adviser whose opinion you trust, then you can get your mortgage reviewed for free online through Habito*, one of the first online mortgage brokers in the UK and regulated by the FCA.
+• If you don't know a mortgage adviser whose opinion you trust, you can get your mortgage reviewed for free online through Habito*, one of the first online mortgage brokers in the UK and regulated by the FCA.

 • Habito checks over 20,000 mortgages from more than 90 mortgage lenders for you before making a recommendation.